savranciati/savranciati.github.io/_pages/about.md

 ---

 # Welcome!
-I'm Saverio Ranciati, a postdoc research fellow at the *Department of Statistical Sciences*, University of Bologna, Italy.
+I'm Saverio Ranciati, a postdoc research fellow @ *Department of Statistical Sciences*, University of Bologna, Italy.

 ## Research interests
 At the moment, I'm mainly involved in the following topics: